cslarsen/eulers-totient-function/README.md

 contains all the prime numbers below sqrt(n).
 For very large n, however, this would take up too much memory.

-Because of this, the implementation will happily chug along when it reaches the end of the number sieve.
-It will be slower, but at least it will still work.
+Because of this, the implementation will happily chug along with a plain trial division when it reaches the end of the number sieve.
+This is slow, but at least it works.

+The most glaring problem, though, is that gmplib doesn't work out of the box, because it lacks operators for bit shifting.
+This means you need to implement these operators yourself.

-I haven't tested the speed on very large numbers yet.
+Also, I haven't tested the speed on very large numbers yet.

 License
 -------